-Opinion | Trump’s latest health care lies reveal what a second term would look like
+Opinion | Trump’s latest health-care lies reveal what a second term would look like

 And Biden would create a public insurance option, enabling just about anyone, even those who have employer-sponsored insurance, to get government-provided coverage if they want.

-Trump attacks that as “socialized medicine,” even though he shows no indication of understanding either Biden’s plan or socialized medicine itself (the two are quite different).
+Trump attacks that as “socialized medicine,” even though he shows no indication of understanding either Biden’s plan or socialized medicine itself.
+(The two are quite different.)
 Nevertheless, Biden’s plan is more significant than many people realize.
 Because we went through a long period where it was framed as the “moderate” alternative to Medicare-for-all, the fact that it is far more sweeping than the ACA itself was somewhat obscured.

 We have no idea what the final bill will look like if Biden is president, and how many of those provisions will survive the congressional meat grinder.
 But there will be a bill, and there will be an enormous fight over it.